kannan-ak/100-days-of-code/log.md

 **Today's Progress**: Created a python script to print the location of the given bucket

+**Thoughts:** First day of #100daysofcode.
+Excited to be a part of it.
+Stop whining, start doing.
+I'll give my best in this.

-**Thoughts:** Spent a lot of time in configuring git to use personal github account.
+Spent a lot of time in configuring git to use personal github account.
 Finally managed to fix it at 12.15 AM and commited using my personal github account.

 **Link to work:**

-### Day 1: 20 August 2019
+### Day 2: 20 August 2019
 #####

 **Today's Progress**: Created a python script using boto3 to print the location, logging status, versioning status of all S3 buckets in your account.